This simple spice rub is a perfect combination of salt and seasonings to keep on hand and use for grilling and roasting meats, vegetables, and more.

-I had read about spice rubs for years before I ever tried one.
+Do you use spice rubs (or dry rubs)?
+I had read about them for years before I ever tried one.
 I thought, “Why bother- I’ll just sprinkle on some spices as I’m cooking.”
-But once I tried it, it’s definitely become a pantry basic around here.
+But once I made a rub and cooked with it, there was no looking back – it’s definitely become a standard pantry basic around here.

-- 1/4 c. kosher salt
+- ¼ c. kosher salt

 - 2 T. paprika

 - 1 TB. chili powder OR 2 tsp.
 Old Bay seasoning*

 - 2 T. brown sugar, palm sugar or sucanat (omit if you'd like, though the touch of sweet is nice in grilling**)